nauam/Courses/docs/manual/notifications/pagerduty.md

 The example photo above is for a notification following a job completing successfully.
 Select the PagerDuty plugin in a different section to have a different condition trigger the notification.

 - **Dedupe Key**: This is the incident key
-- **Integration Key**: In order to generate a new integration key, you need to add a new QW Control integration into the service you wish to get notifications for
+- **Integration Key**: In order to generate a new integration key, you need to add a new Rundeck integration into the service you wish to get notifications for
 - **Action**: The action can be trigger, acknowledge or resolve based on the status of the event
 - **Payload Severity**: Specify the severity
 - **Images**: Provide the list of image URLs to include, separated by a comma